gemtoo/ggspot/README.md

 ```
 yggdrasil -genconf -json > /tmp/yggdrasil.conf
 ```
-- Fetch your private key, this will be YGGDRASIL_PRIVATE_KEY in MikroTik Container -> Envs.
+- Fetch your private key, this will be the `YGGDRASIL_PRIVATE_KEY` in MikroTik Container -> Envs.
 ```
 cat /tmp/yggdrasil.conf | jq -M .PrivateKey | tr -d '"'
 ```